- Email Tickets per Month 1,500

 “The good thing about Zendesk—one of the good things—is that the company offers a lot of support to their customers.
 Many of the features we set up weren’t as complicated as I thought they were going to be,” Chen said.
 This ease of use encouraged Chen to make Zendesk Tony Bianco’s omnichannel solution, by later adding Zendesk Chat and Zendesk Talk so that all support channels run through the same platform.

 First though, Chen set to work fine-tuning Tony Bianco’s self-service offering.
 Zendesk Guide is easily one of Chen’s favorite products, and she was eager to begin taking advantage of its features to create efficiencies for the team and to provide a new platform of self-service for the customers.
-With the Knowledge Capture app, agents easily link help articles to tickets, and they use the Pathfinder app to see which help articles customers have already viewed.
+With the Knowledge Capture app, agents easily link help articles to tickets to quickly feed customers relevant information.

 Chen stays up to date on the most common inquiries her team receives to determine what information should be added to their help center.
 She’s also used the product to help head off frustration during busy periods.